-PF Collective’s approach to social advocacy filmmaking is unique in that it relies on a “phenomenological research method” in order to achieve such aims.
-Phenomenological research is a method of qualitative research which collects people’s intimate stories as its chief form of data.
-This research approach interprets the rich details of people’s lived experiences, in attempt to illuminate deep, existential insights about particular human phenomena.
+PFCollective’s approach to filmmaking is unique in that it relies on a “cinematic-phenomenological research method” in order to achieve such aims.
+Phenomenological research is a method of qualitative research which collects people’s intimate stories of lived experiences as its chief form of data.
+This research approach interprets the rich details of people’s lived experiences, and extracts meaningful themes that unearth profound insight into that particular human phenomenon.

 PFCollective utilizes this research method to produce poetic short films that communicate rich insight into what it is like for human beings to live through various kinds of psychological and sociocultural phenomena, including the lived experience of being in the closet as an LGBTQ person, the lived experience of mindfulness meditation, the lived experience of breastfeeding in public, and more.
 Conducting phenomenological research helps us to produce films that convey profound meanings about the depths of these experiences and to invite viewers into intimate contact with the phenomenon itself.
 We hope that viewers step into the lifeworld of our short films, become transported, and emerge with greater empathic understanding of their own humanity and the humanity of others, in our collective quest for a more just and caring world.